rancher/docs/content/rancher/v2.x/en/cluster-admin/volumes-and-storage/_index.md

 ---
-title: Kubernetes Persistent Storage: Volumes and Storage Classes
+title: "Kubernetes Persistent Storage: Volumes and Storage Classes"
-description: Learn about the two ways with which you can creat persistent storage in Kubernetes: persistent volumes and storage classes
+description: "Learn about the two ways with which you can creat persistent storage in Kubernetes: persistent volumes and storage classes"
 weight: 2031
 aliases:
   - /rancher/v2.x/en/concepts/volumes-and-storage/